gisaia/arlas_playground/docs/docs/get_started.md

 By default, it is configured for a local ARLAS stack deployment.

-!!! tip
 To configure `arlas_cli` to access your ARLAS Cloud account, see [arlas_cli documentation](https://gisaia.github.io/arlas_cli/configuration/#arlas-cloud-configuration).

+!!! warning
-    ⚠️ If this link is configured, the `--config` option in all tutorials `arlas_cli` commands must not be specified.
+    If `arlas_cli` is configured for ARLAS Cloud, the `--config` option in all tutorials `arlas_cli` commands must not be specified.

-Check [here](https://pypi.org/project/arlas-cli/#history) the available version and here the [full documentation](https://gisaia.github.io/arlas_cli/).
+For more details, check the [full arlas_cli documentation](https://gisaia.github.io/arlas_cli/).

 ## Install and run ARLAS Exploration Stack